 Smithsonian Journeys Experts

-Terje Leiren is Professor of Scandinavian Studies and History at the University of Washington, Seattle.
-He is the current holder of the Sverre Arestad Endowed Chair in Norwegian Studies.
-He received his Ph.D. in history from the University of North Texas and taught at the University of Oslo before joining the UW.
-He is co-general editor of the University of Washington Press book series, "New Directions in Scandinavian Studies," which has published seven books to date.
-Terje served as Chair of the Department of Scandinavian Studies from 1995 to 2010 when he returned to full-time teaching and the opportunity to focus on his own research.
-He has published extensively in Norwegian and Scandinavian-American history and culture.
-His most recent book is a study of the plays of a radical 19th century Norwegian immigrant, Marcus Thrane.
-Terje has traveled extensively in northern Europe and has appeared on several television documentary programs about Scandinavia from the Vikings to World War II broadcast on PBS and the History Channel.
+Terje Leiren is Professor Emeritus of Scandinavian Studies and History at the University of Washington, Seattle.
+He was the first holder of the Sverre Arestad Endowed Chair in Norwegian Studies.
+Terje earned his Ph.D. in history at the University of North Texas and taught at the University of Oslo before joining the UW in 1977.
+He served as co-general editor of the University of Washington book series, “New Directions in Scandinavian Studies,” which published eleven books during his tenure.
+He served as Chair of the Department of Scandinavian Studies from 1995 to 2010.
+Terje has published extensively in Norwegian and Scandinavian-American history and culture, most recently a new revised edition of the “Historical Dictionary of Norway.”
+He has traveled extensively in northern Europe and appeared on several television documentary programs about Scandinavia from the Vikings to World War II broadcast on PBS as well as the History Channel.